courtneygives/courtneygives.github.io/about.md

 [*Huh?*](http://www.plosone.org/article/info:doi/10.1371/journal.pone.0078273) -- the universal word-like utterance that shall be understood anywhere in the world to communicate confusion.
 And what is the Internet, if not confusing?

 I'm Courtney.
-I want to be a Language Pathologist.
-Yes, *language*.
-How should I do that, internet?

-I live in Minneapolis, Minnesota with my husband, [Alex](http://alex.ives.mn), and two silleh kittehs.
+I live in Minneapolis, Minnesota with my husband, [Alex](http://alex.ives.mn), and two cats.